ataradov/alarm-me/README.md

-# AlarmMe - a simple reminder application for Android
+# A simple reminder application for Android

 AlarmMe is a very basic reminder application.
 It was designed for personal use, so I don't expect adding many new features any time soon.
 On the other hand if there is